OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

     123.456
     -16.0

-Numeric literals which specify an exponent, e.g. 1.2e11 or 2e-3 are read as C doubles, (64 bit IEEE binary floating point).
+Numeric literals which specify an exponent, e.g., 1.2e11 or 2e-3 are read as C doubles, (64 bit IEEE binary floating point).
 This is potentially less precise than the DECIMAL SQL type.